fmdazhar/fmdazhar.github.io/_projects/4_project.md

   </div>
 </div>
 <div class="caption">
-  Multi-view image observations integrated into the Render.
-The vertical strip on the right contains the additional image observations from wrist and front cameras to the agent.
-Together, these streams expand the observation space from purely proprioceptive state vectors to pixel-level visual input.
+  Contributed to developing a simple matplotlib-based simulation of vessel with surrounding traffic for testing vessel dynamics and planning algorithms.
 </div>

-## ROS 2 AIS Publisher (FernBin Project)

-A new ROS 2 package now publishes **encrypted AIS** messages tailored to the *FernBin* vessel type.
+* A ROS 2 package was implemented for publishing **encrypted AIS** messages tailored to the *FernBin* vessel type.
 It takes the simulated navigation states from the dynamics core and broadcasts them to ROS2 topics.
 The node auto‑discovers the simulator via ROS 2 parameters and starts publishing immediately.

-* Add 6‑DOF extension (heave/roll/pitch) using the same pattern.
-* Expose a Python wrapper through pybind11 for quick notebooks.
+* Implemented **Gilbert–Johnson–Keerthi (GJK) collision detection** modules for convex shapes, integrating robust support function routines into the simulation pipeline.
+Combined with the Expanding Polytope Algorithm (EPA), it provides real‑time penetration depth calculations and collision response hooks.

+---

 Need the code?  <a href="https://github.com/fmdazhar/irt_azhar">Browse the repository on GitHub</a>.